timothygan/SDS_Project/Project.md

 highest valued positions, and our model is able to learn this.

 Unsurpisingly, the games started models do even worse.
-The most obvious reason for this is that there is an extra layer between The combine and a player’s NFL career.
+The most obvious reason for this is that there is an extra layer between the combine and a player’s NFL career.
 The models do best at predicting players that play around 0-75 games or so.
 This is likely due to the fact that as a player’s number of games played goes up, they are increasingly likely to